Recognizing and Managing a Weak Pulse in Seriously Injured Patients

 | Femoral | In severe shock | Large vessel | Requires more effort |

-Tip: In emergent trauma, the radial pulse is usually the first choice because it can be felt quickly with minimal interference Simple, but easy to overlook..
+Tip: In emergent trauma, the radial pulse is usually the first choice because it can be felt quickly with minimal interference And that's really what it comes down to..

 2. Use Proper Technique